lydell/cli-flags-parser/README.md

 - Generate help text.
 - Help you write as little code as possible.

+While many other CLI options parsers try to do everything for you through configuration, cli-options-parser’s goal is to feel more like a good old `for` loop over `process.argv`.

 ## Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->